 Building Resilient Communities in Southern Africa

 Along the Zambezi River basin in Southern Africa, vulnerable communities are frequently exposed to natural disasters, particularly flooding.
 Since late 2011, the American Red Cross has been working with communities to identify and mitigate common hazards, and implement small-scale resiliency projects such as improving drainage in flood-prone areas, helping to flood-proof homes and planting trees to slow erosion and storm runoff.
 At the same time, the American Red Cross is strengthening the capacity of national societies through trainings and community contingency planning.
-A partnership between the American Red Cross and Red Cross partners in Namibia and Zimbabwe, this project aims to reach more than 15,000 people in these two countries including 5,900 in Namibia and more than 9,800 in Zimbabwe.
+A partnership between the American Red Cross and Red Cross partners in Zimbabwe, this project aims to reach more than 9,800 people.